jgraettinger/blog/compare-flow-and-materialize.md

 [bank balances must always sum to zero](https://scattered-thoughts.net/writing/internal-consistency-in-streaming-systems/), you will see it be violated as transactions commit at slightly different times.
-So the fact that Materialize can offer this is a pretty cool result.
+So the fact that Materialize can offer this is a really cool result.

 It's not always a _practical_ result.